 Streamlining Document Sorting

-OCR technology can automatically sort and categorize documents based on their content.
-For instance, invoices can be categorized by vendor, date, or amount, while legal documents can be sorted by case number or type.
-This streamlines document organization and ensures documents are stored in an orderly fashion.
+OCR can automatically organize and classify documents according to their content.
+For example, invoices can be grouped by supplier, date, or total, while legal files can be arranged by case number or category.
+This simplifies organization and ensures consistent storage.

 OCR in Action: Real-World Applications